 A dredge is a tool.
 For hundreds of years this tool has been used to shape and manipulate the interface between land and water in order to support a variety of human activities, including navigation, coastal protection, flood risk management, as well as residential, commercial, agricultural and hydro-power development.
 The use of dredging to achieve these purposes has always been guided by an understanding of the costs and benefits of applying the tool.
 However, in the last few decades the understanding of what constitutes costs and benefits has evolved substantially beyond the direct monetary costs of using the tool and the direct monetary benefits of what the tool was used to create.
 This evolution was aided by the environmental movement over the last 50 years, where the costs (in a broad sense) of applying the tool was expanded to include the negative environmental impacts that can be associated with dredging.
 Environmental regulations were put in place in an effort to minimise negative impacts on ecosystems caused by dredging activities, and for the last few decades dredging has been at the centre of a conflict, where the water meets the land, between groups supporting development and the environment.

-However, attitudes and approaches are changing and this book is intended to both reflect and support that change toward a focus on sustainability.
-This chapter introduces the concept of sustainability in relation to dredging projects.
-It describes the approaches and practices that are key to using dredging and dredged material to create more sustainable solutions and infrastructure - a modern way of thinking about dredging.
-Figure 2.1 highlights the position of Chapter 2 in the overall context of the book.

-The environmental regulations that have been put into place over the last 50 years to eliminate, reduce, or control the impacts of dredging on the environment have produced a range of outcomes, both positive and negative.
+However, attitudes and approaches are changing.

+The International Association of Dredging Companies (IADC) aims to inform the world about the fundamental need for dredging as well as advocating for an industry that makes the world a safer, better and more sustainable place to live.
+IADC introduced this paper to present the concept of sustainability in relation to dredging projects.
+It describes the approaches and practices that are key to using dredging and dredge material to create more sustainable solutions and infrastructure - a modern way of thinking about dredging.
+The environmental regulations that have been put into place over the last 50 years to eliminate, reduce, or control the impacts of dredging on the environment, have produced a range of outcomes, both positive and negative.
 It is undoubtedly true that such regulations have helped to reduce negative impacts on the environment, in general.
-However, it is also true that the amount of environmental benefit produced by these regulations has not been systematically quantified, nor have the environmental, social and economic costs of such regulation been fully assessed (e.g. related to trade-offs and transferring impacts within the system).
+However, it is also true that the amount of environmental benefit produced by these regulations has not been systematically guantified, nor have the environmental, social and economic costs of such regulation been fully assessed (e.g. related to trade-offs and transferring impacts within the system).
 Today, a paradigm shift is being embraced - a move toward a holistic approach for integrating values for people, planet and profit.